AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 ### 🧭 Strategic Communication & Executive Fluency

 - **Strategic Communication Across Leadership Levels** — Developing the ability to communicate clearly across technical and non-technical audiences, build trust, and adapt messaging for executives, peers, and teams.
-This includes understanding the role of both quantitative (data, metrics) and qualitative (narratives, user stories) insights, and when to bring each forward for maximum influence.
+This includes understanding the role of both quantitative (data, metrics) and qualitative (narratives, user stories) insights, and when to bring each forward for maximum influence
+- **On Language and Empowerment Framing**
+    Strategic communication is not just about clarity — it’s about *framing power*.
+In innovation, leadership, and social impact work, language can either reinforce deficit narratives or uplift empowered solutions.
+Consider these reframes:
+    - Instead of “underskilled” populations → “under-connected to opportunity”
+    - Instead of “at-risk youth” → “youth navigating systemic barriers”
+    - Instead of “high-need communities” → “communities with underleveraged strengths”

+These shifts matter.
+They reshape how funders, partners, and teams perceive value.
+Empowered framing helps align your vision with long-term impact: to design solutions that make themselves obsolete by transferring tools, confidence, and connection.

+  Use language that reinforces dignity, agency, and possibility — especially in pitch decks, proposals, community outreach, and internal alignment.

+  *See also: Data Storytelling and Visualization > Narrative Framing of Insights*
 - **Executive Communication: Brevity, Clarity & Structure** — Crafting proposals, summaries, and strategic communications for senior leaders requires precision and focus.
 Practice expressing your core idea in 500 words, then 250, then a single sentence.
 Use readability tools (e.g., Flesch Reading Ease) and transition words to improve flow and impact.
 - **Live Feedback, Off-the-Cuff Communication, and Inclusive Presentation Tools** - Leadership communication often includes unscripted moments — Q&A sessions, stakeholder feedback, team debates — that require clarity, presence, and emotional intelligence under pressure.
 Practicing through platforms like **Toastmasters (Table Topics)** can strengthen these real-time skills.
 Digital tools such as **Microsoft Presenter Coach**, **Poised**, or **Grammarly’s Tone Detector** offer feedback on pacing, filler words, clarity, and inclusive language.
 These resources help leaders refine their speaking presence across contexts, generations, and communication styles.
 - **Never Split the Difference: Negotiating As If Your Life Depended On It** – Chris Voss, a Former FBI hostage negotiator, shares tactical negotiation techniques that apply to business and everyday life.
 Essential for mastering influence and strategic conversations that lead to better outcomes.